johnymcreed/johnymcreed/readme.md

 <p>
-  This is where i leave projects i either forget or dont work on. rarely do i have a ongoing project. one of those rare cases is Jzxy an <b> Online Crasher </b> designed by mean and codede by me and controbutors. it's been an amazing year making these projects with people that actually have a good use to them.
+  This is where i leave projects i either forget or dont work on. rarely do i have a ongoing project. one of those rare cases is Jzxy an <b> Online Crasher </b> designed by me and coded by me and controbutors. it's been an amazing year making these projects with people that actually have a good use to them.
 </p>